How to listen to music safely

-If you want to crank the volume keep it minimal.
-A general rule of thumb is if you can hear someone talk to you without shouting within arms-length.
+If you want to crank the volume know there is a safe limit.
+A general rule of thumb is if someone is standing an arms-length away, you can hear them talk without shouting.

-Concert and club goers should try to make ear plugs fashionable while musicians need to be investing in protective ear-wear.
+Concert and club goers should consider wearing noise-limiting ear plugs, while musicians should invest in protective ear-wear.

-If noise exposure is unavoidable make sure you’re getting regular hearing tests (you can even do a test online)
+If noise exposure is unavoidable make sure you’re getting regular hearing checks (you can even do a test online)

 If there is any damage present there are solutions.
-Hearing devices, rehabilitation, education and empowerment are all effective methods to address and help with hearing loss of varying kinds and are incredibly cost effective.
+Hearing devices, rehabilitation, education and empowerment are all effective methods to address and help with hearing loss of varying kinds.

 In the meantime, it’s important that you’re aware of every day habits that could be having negative impacts on your health and preventing any permanent damage from taking place.
 So, if music is leaking out of your headphones, make sure your hearing isn’t leaking out with it.